1-Wire

-1-Wire is a device communications bus system designed by Dallas Semiconductor that provides low-speed (16.3 kbit/s) data, signaling, and power over a single conductor.
+1-Wire is a wired half-duplex serial bus designed by Dallas Semiconductor that provides low-speed (standard 16.3 kbit/s; "overdrive" at 10×) data communication and supply voltage over a single conductor.

-1-Wire is similar in concept to I²C, but with lower data rates and longer range.
+1-Wire is similar in concept to I2C, but with lower data rates and longer range.
 It is typically used to communicate with small inexpensive devices such as digital thermometers and weather instruments.
 A network of 1-Wire devices with an associated master device is called a MicroLAN.
-The protocol is also used in small electronic keys known as a Dallas key or iButton.
+The protocol is also used in small, 16 mm electronic keys known as a Dallas key or iButton.

-One distinctive feature of the bus is the possibility of using only two wires — data and ground.
-To accomplish this, 1-Wire devices include an 800pF capacitor to store charge and power the device during periods when the data line is active.
+One distinctive feature of the bus is the possibility of using only two conductors — data and ground.
+To accomplish this, 1-Wire devices integrate a small capacitor (~800 pF) to store charge, which powers the device during periods when the data line is active.

 Usage example

-1-Wire devices are available in different packages: integrated circuits, a TO-92-style transistor, and a portable form called an iButton or Dallas key which is a small stainless-steel package that resembles a watch battery.
+1-Wire devices are available in different packages: integrated circuits, a TO-92-style package (as typically used for transistors), and a portable form called an iButton or Dallas key which is a small stainless-steel package that resembles a watch battery.
 Manufacturers also produce devices more complex than a single component that use the 1-Wire bus to communicate.

 1-Wire devices can fit in different places in a system.
 It might be one of many components on a circuit board within a product.
 It also might be a single component within a device such as a temperature probe.
 It could be attached to a device being monitored.
 Some laboratory systems connect to 1-Wire devices using cables with modular connectors or CAT-5 cable.
 In such systems, RJ11 (6P2C or 6P4C modular plugs, commonly used for telephones) are popular.

 Systems of sensors and actuators can be built by wiring together many 1-Wire components.
 Each 1-Wire component contains all of the logic needed to operate on the 1-Wire bus.
 Examples include temperature loggers, timers, voltage and current sensors, battery monitors, and memory.
 These can be connected to a PC using a bus converter.
 USB, RS-232 serial, and parallel port interfaces are popular solutions for connecting a MicroLan to the host PC.
 1-Wire devices can also be interfaced directly to microcontrollers from various vendors.